 Are you looking for an easy way to hire an accounts payable expert for your team?

-TestGorilla can help you with both of these steps.
+TestGorilla can help you with both of these steps:

 7 general accounts payable interview questions and answers

-1. What does “accounts payable” mean?
+1. What does accounts payable mean?

-“Accounts payable” refers to an amount a business owes its suppliers or vendors for their services or goods.
 The amount is usually outstanding, meaning that the services or goods have not been paid for yet.
 The total of the outstanding payments owed to vendors will appear on the company’s balance sheet.

 If the accounts payable amount increases or decreases, the cash flow statement will show these changes in the total.